 - How should I make an application?

 You can submit application through the Technology Voucher Programme Funding Administrative System.
-In case of difficulties, applicant enterprises may contact ITC for assistance in submitting applications through the TVP website.
+Applicants may contact ITC for assistance if they encounter difficulties in submitting applications through the TVP website.

 - Can I submit more than one application under the TVP at any one time?

 You can submit only one application under the TVP at any one time.
 A new application may only be submitted by an applicant after completion of an earlier approved project and submission of the final project report.

 - How to obtain more information about TVP?

 You can obtain more information about TVP at